MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 ## Troubleshoot your bot

-[Test your bot](authoring-test-bot.md) when you make changes to your topics and flows, to ensure everything is working as expected.
+[Test your bot](authoring-test-bot.md) when you make changes to your topics and flows to ensure everything is working as expected.
 When a bot encounters a problem during a conversation, it will respond with an error message.

-Most flow-related issues can be found in the [Flow Checker](/power-automate/error-checker), but any issues on the authoring canvas will appear in [topic checker](authoring-topic-management.md#topic-errors).
+You can find most flow-related issues in the [Flow Checker](/power-automate/error-checker), but any issues on the authoring canvas will appear in the [topic checker](authoring-topic-management.md#topic-errors).

 [!INCLUDE[footer-include](includes/footer-banner.md)]